A Painting of My Lake House | What It Actually Becomes

 It becomes less about documentation and more about recognition.

-Like, yes—that’s it.
-That’s what it feels like.
+Like: yes.
+That is it.
+That is what it feels like.

 Facebook Pinterest Email LinkedIn